valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 **Available since:** 4.0.0

-Return a context which can be used inside threads to make Redis context calls with certain modules APIs.
+Return a context which can be used inside threads to make Valkey context calls with certain modules APIs.
 If 'bc' is not NULL then the module will be bound to a blocked client, and it will be possible to use the `RedisModule_Reply*` family of functions to accumulate a reply for when the